 Variability and changes in migratory behaviour

 Not all humpback whales make the return trip from the feeding grounds to the breeding grounds every year.
 Some linger on the Icelandic feeding ground throughout the entire winter, following the migrating capelin (Mallotus villosus) (Magnusdóttir et al. 2014).
-Humpback whales have also been recorded throughout the winter off Greenland, Norway and the British Isles (IWC 2002, Heide-Jørgensen and Laidre 2007, Smith and Pike 2009).
+Humpback whales have also been recorded throughout the winter off Greenland, Norway and the British Isles (IWC 2002, Heide-Jørgensen & Laidre 2007, Smith & Pike 2009).
 Humpback whale songs have also been recorded in some of these areas, suggesting that mating activity may be taking place.

 North Atlantic Stocks